creichen/teal/README.md

 # Using Teal

 The Teal compiler and runtime use the same entry point.
-You can start them with the following, which will print out help:
+If you are using Teal-0, you can start the compiler and runtime with the following, which will print out help:

 `java -jar build/teal-0.jar`

 You can find this main entry point in:
 `teal/compiler/teal0/java/lang/Compiler.java`

+For Teal-1 and later, use `teal-1.jar` etc. instead.

 # Running Teal programs

+The following assume that you are using Teal-0.
+If you are using Teal-1 or later, replace `teal-0.jar` by `teal-1.jar`, `teal-2.jar`, or `teal-3.jar`, as appropriate.

-`java -jar build/teal-0.jar program.teal --run arg1 arg2 ...` The
+`java -jar build/teal-0.jar program.teal --run arg1 arg2 ...`

-arguments to the program can be integers or strings.
+The arguments to the program can be integers or strings.
 This will call the `main` function (which must take matching formal parameters) and print out the `main` function\'s return value.

 Try running it on `examples/hello-world.teal` for a quick example!